 Richmond is the capital of Virginia and one of the nation’s oldest major cities.
+Richmond is an ideal city for family vacations.
 Historic destinations in Richmond preserve both American Revolution and Civil War sites.
 Outdoor adventures are numerous as Richmond lies on the James River near the Blue Ridge Mountains range of the Appalachian Mountains.

 Riverfront Canal Cruises